freyjafeeney11/freyjafeeney11/README.md

 # Hi! 👋

-I'm Freyja, a recent graduate with a Bachelor of Science in Computer Science with a passion for front-end and game developent.
+I'm Freyja, a recent graduate with a Bachelor of Science in Computer Science with a passion for evolutionary robotics and biological computation.

 ## About Me